-Medical records are a vital part of any healthcare environment, and you need specialist skills and qualifications to work with them.
+Medical records are a vital part of any healthcare environment, and you need to work with them.
 There is a lot of processing involved when anyone is brought into a health setting, and accurate work is essential to ensure all records are updated correctly.
 It’s well paid, too – some medical records workers command wages of over $50,000 per year.

 There is an increasing need for healthcare educators to get out there into local communities and encourage healthy living and wellness.
 Whether it’s teaching people how to eat better or helping patients deal with particular illnesses and diseases, it’s a great career that pays well and is also incredibly rewarding.
 Every day will be different, too – you might spend a week in a school speaking to pupils of any age and then find yourself visiting community centers and hospitals.

 Social work is another vital cog in the healthcare wheel.
 There are many different types of social work, of course, but in medical terms, you will be looking out for vulnerable people who suffer from a broad range of conditions.
 You will also provide invaluable support to patients who have been released from a hospital, helping them and their families through recovery periods.
 Again, medical social work can be well paid – anything up to around $60,000 per year is not unrealistic when you are at the top of your game.